 b) The attendance rate is based on the periods attended or that have justified absences (eg. medical absences or appointments, school events and trips, exam leave etc).
 Absences that do not count towards the attendance rate include unexplained absences, truancy, holidays during term time and unjustified absences in accordance with the Ministry of Education requirements.

-c) The graduation ceremony takes place on Friday 4 November.
+c) The graduation ceremony takes place in early November.

-These are the premiere awards across the school and are awarded for achievement in NCEA, Sport, the Performing Arts and Services.
+These are the premier awards across the school and are awarded for academic achievement, including NCEA, and achievement in Sport, the Performing Arts and Services.
+Click here to view Colours awards information.

-A student must achieve an Excellence endorsement in the year that they are studying towards NCEA Level 1 or 2.
+A student must achieve an Excellence endorsement in the year they are studying towards NCEA Level 2.
 This requires 50 or more credits at the Excellence level.

 A student must be: